kudobuilder/kudo/keps/0023-enable-disable-features.md

 ## Motivation

+A feature in this KEP is defined as a set of Kubernetes objects.
 We want to provide operator users a way to enable and disable features in their operator.
 And right now there is no operator-user friendly or operator-developer friendly way to do it.

 ### Goals